andrewtdunn/fortGreeneMap/README.md

 I made a few enhancements.
 Custom markers are used.
 When a menu item is selected, the map moves center the selected image on the map.
 I used the panTo function [described here on stack overload](http://stackoverflow.com/questions/9335150/slow-down-google-panto-function/31203045)

+Restaurant reviews are generated from the yelp api Recreation location and school information is from the wikipedia api

 ##Dependencies for Development

 - install node.js and npm